-If we notice, most small companies run by female founders have primarily female employees.
-Similarly, companies are dominated by people of the same race.
-Is it really hard to be diverse or is it that the hiring manager only knows to evaluate their own ‘kind of talent’?
+It turns out that most small companies run by female founders have primarily female employees.
+Similarly, most companies are dominated by people of the same race.
+Could it be that the hiring manager only knows to evaluate their own ‘kind of talent’?

 If you don’t know by now, we are all born racists.
 Not because we want to be divisive, in fact just the opposite.
 It is because it is the easy thing to do.

-But in the long term, that is not a magic pill because the real culprit is fear.
+But in the long term, those are not magic pills because the real culprit is fear.

 Curing racism begins with accepting that we are fearful.
-We resort to easy thinking for safety and most importantly, we can change it.
+We resort to easy thinking when we are in un-safe territories.

 The good news is, we can change it through the work of continual understanding and learning.
 Drip by drip, one generation to the other, one person at a time.